The Tapping Evidence Base

 "Randomized" checked against the methods (July 9).
 We re-read the methods section of studies the dataset had labelled as randomized controlled trials and reclassified the ones that were not: several were quasi-experimental (a control group, but participants were not randomly allocated to it), and a handful were single-arm studies with no comparison group at all.
 A couple of these are large sources — a "randomized" label was corrected to "outcome study" where a paper described a one-group before-and-after design or two cohorts that both received tapping.
 We also removed a registered trial protocol that has no results yet.
 The strict site-wide randomized-controlled-trial count moved from 112 to 108 as a result, and several per-condition trial counts came down accordingly.
 The studies are all still here and still counted as studies — they're just labelled for what they actually are.

 Geography corrected (July 9).
-The explore page said 53% of studies were run outside the United States; the real figure from the dataset is 67%.
-The "43 countries" count also mixed two spellings of one country and several multi-country entries — the corrected count of distinct countries is 39.
+The explore page said 53% of studies were run outside the United States; counted honestly over the studies whose country of origin is known, the figure is 65%.
+Records whose country we could not confirm are left out of that percentage rather than assumed non-US.
+The "43 countries" count also mixed two spellings of one country and several multi-country entries — the corrected count of distinct countries is 41.

 Real-world app numbers re-verified (July 9).
 The "in the app" session counts on the condition pages were re-checked against the app's live public catalog.
 Several were wrong in both directions — weight & food cravings said 3 sessions when the app has 27; phobias said 13 when the app has 36; depression said 34 when only about 14 are on-topic; cancer & serious illness said 45 where an honest count of genuinely serious-illness sessions is about 28.
 All counts and descriptions were corrected to match the actual catalog.